Top 12 Venture Capital Firms in Washington

 12. Bezos Earth Fund

-The Bezos Earth Fund represents Jeff Bezos's $10 billion commitment to funding scientists, activists, and NGOs dedicated to combating climate change.
-It operates as a philanthropic grant-making organization rather than a traditional venture capital firm.
+The Bezos Earth Fund represents Jeff Bezos's $10 billion commitment to support scientists, activists, and NGOs.
+It operates as a large-scale grant-making organization dedicated to fighting climate change and protecting the natural world.

 Founded: 2020